You have been asked to take a friend’s senior pictures and said yes. Don’t panic. Here are a few tips and tricks to get you through the shoot.

 Tip 8 – Photo book

 One of the most important items I create for seniors is a Shutterfly photo book.
 This is such a keepsake for them and their family.
-You can even create a guestbook for their open house and have family and friends sign it.
+You can even create a guestbook for their open house and have family and friends sign it and add graduation quotes and sayings to the book.
 Talk about a wonderful gift.
 Remember you are not “just taking pictures” you are creating lasting memories that that will be looked at years from now.

 My photo books can be found in the Shutterfly Gallery.